azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_07.md

 ![alt text](../images/06-unregister-dataset1225.png "Unregistering Dataset")

 To delete a dataset, go to the storage account by using the Azure portal or Azure Storage Explorer and manually delete those assets.

+Make sure to stop your `Compute Instance` to avoid charges.
+You can restart it tomorrow.